The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel

 1. From “Goodfellas” to “Breaking Bad”: Jennifer Bryan’s incredible journey

 Since the 90s, Jennifer Bryan has worked on the costumes for a large number of films and series.
-Some of these projects, like the “Breaking Bad” series, are now famous.
-But there are things in his curriculum vitae that are a little less known to the general public, like the series “ Halt & Catch Fire ” for example, which tells the story of the advent of computing in the 1980s, with a very keen sense of the clothing reconstruction of the time.
-She created the costumes for season 4, broadcast in 2017.
+Some of these projects, like the series "Breaking Bad", are now famous.
+But there are things in her resume that are a little less known to the general public, like the series " Halt & Catch Fire " for example, which tells the story of the advent of computers in the 80s, with a very keen sense of the clothing reconstruction of the time.
+She created the costumes for season 4 broadcast in 2017.
 How did she come to be a costume designer for television and cinema ?
-She tells.
+She tells us.

-“I was born, raised and went to high school in Jamaica.
-I came to the United States to pursue my studies in a completely different field than fashion: food science and restaurant management.
-The school did, however, have a very large and highly regarded department devoted to fashion design.
-Most of my new friends were studying fashion and that influenced me a lot , so much so that I decided that's what I wanted to do.
+“I was born, raised, and went to high school in Jamaica.
+I came to the United States to pursue a completely different field of study than fashion: food science and restaurant management.
+However, the school had a very large and highly regarded fashion design department.
+Most of my new friends were studying fashion, and that influenced me so much that I decided that was what I wanted to do.

-I changed career paths, got a degree in fashion and branding.
-At that time, I knew nothing about cinema or cinema fashion .
+I changed my career path, got a degree in fashion and branding.
+At that point, I didn't know anything about cinema or fashion in cinema .
 I didn't make the connection between the two until a friend told me about it.
 So I went to the cinema, looked at the clothes, the costumes and wow!
-Then I participated in a small show as an intern and that's how my career began.
+Then I did a small show as an intern and that's how my career started.

-I had just left university, I was in New York.
-I spent much of my career in this city, starting on Broadway as an assistant.
-Little by little, I started making costumes and working in cinema, as a supervisor, for films like “ Goodfellas by Martin Scorsese in 1990.
+I was fresh out of college, in New York.
+I spent a lot of my career in that city, starting on Broadway as an assistant.
+Gradually, I started making costumes and working in film, as a supervisor, on films like Martin Scorsese's " Goodfellas " in 1990.

-Anyway, I started designing film and TV costumes in the 90s and from there my career started to take off.
-Essentially, it's nothing more and nothing less than being in the right place at the right time, knowing how to put the right amount of passion and determination into your work .
-It's a synergy, a set of things that I think brings us to where we are.
-It's a bit like baking a cake: certain ingredients have to be there for something to happen and I think it's our responsibility as human beings not to let the cake burn .
+Anyway, I started designing costumes for film and television in the 90s and from there my career started to take off.
+Basically, it's nothing more than being in the right place at the right time, knowing how to put the right amount of passion and determination into your work .
+It's a synergy, a combination of things that I think brings us to where we are.
+It's a bit like when you bake a cake: certain ingredients have to be there for something to happen and I think it's our responsibility as human beings not to let the cake burn.

 2. Meeting the characters from “Breaking Bad”